How to start

-Once needs and wants are clear, you need to use the vision to choose a house model.
+Once needs and wants are clear, you need to use your vision to choose a house model.

 Choosing the right model is one of the most important steps in this process.

-The right choice will make your vision come to life and it will help drive up your motivation and commitment.
+The right choice will make your vision come to life and it will help increase your motivation and commitment.